benblazak/ergodox-firmware/readme.md

 changed since this document was last properly updated:
 * Ryan Prince ([judascleric] (https://github.com/judascleric)) implemented
   sticky keys, and added a Colemak layout using them.
+* Revision 2 of the firmware (on the 'partial-rewrite' branch) is working!
+Not ready for merging or a general release though, and I'm not ready to declare anything final, so you may not want to switch yet; but developers may want to think about checking it out. :)

 ### Table of Contents